 🧾Ingredient Notes

-Here is the pic of the ingredients required to make super delicious matar paneer.
+Here is the pic of the ingredients required to make super delicious matar paneer recipe.
 All of them are basic to Indian cooking, nothing fancy required.

 1) Heat 1 tablespoon of oil in a pan on medium heat.
 Once hot add cumin seeds and let them sizzle a bit.

-2) Then onion, ginger, garlic and green chili.
+2) Add onion, ginger, garlic and green chili.
 Sprinkle a little salt to speed up the cooking process.

 3) Cook until onions become soft and light pink in color.